-Much is spoken about Spanish bureaucracy and how it can be a pain, but once you have your NIE number it stays with you for life so it’s well worth jumping through a few hoops to get one.
+Much is spoken about Spanish bureaucracy and how it can be a pain, but once you have your NIE number it stays with you for life.
+Therefore it’s well worth jumping through a few hoops to get one.
 The final product is a certificate that carries your number and can be produced to make life a whole lot easier.

 There are two main ways to get issued with an NIE Number and certificate.
 You can either do it from the UK before you come to Spain, or you can do it once you arrive.
 I’ll explain how both process work.

-If you are in the UK you can attend the Spanish Consulate in London, or Edinburgh.
-As you cannot make an appointment for this you are advised to get there early and be aware that they will shut at 1.00pm!
+If you are in the UK you can go to the Spanish Consulate in London, or Edinburgh.
+As you cannot make an appointment for this you are advised to get there early.
+Be aware – that they will shut at 1.00pm!

-I can only describe the experience as being like visiting a very large post office where you take a number and wait your turn.
+I can only describe the experience as rather like visiting a very large post office where you take a number, and wait your turn.
 You will need the following documents:

 - Your original passport and 2 additional copies of your entire passport – not just the photo section.

 - Two copies of the application form EX-15.
 These can be downloaded from the consulate website along with instructions – website link to the Spanish government in English here http://bit.ly/347pQYv By the way, DO NOT sign the form, as it must be signed in the presence of the official handling your application at the consulate.
 This form must be completed before you attend the consulate, it is not a form available on the day.